Waderhsu/Virtual-File-System/README.md

 ### Advanced Testing Techniques

 In addition to basic unit testing, I employed advanced testing techniques such as:
-- **Mocking**: To isolate units of code and test them independently.
+- **Mocking**: Used to isolate units of code and test them independently, particularly focusing on interactions with the file operations (mock_file_operations.go & file_operations_test.go).
 - **Error Handling Tests**: To ensure the program recovers gracefully from unexpected inputs and states.
 - **Table-Driven Tests**: To efficiently cover multiple test scenarios in a compact form.
 - **Edge Case Testing**: To ensures the program can handle unusual but possible inputs.